endoflife-date/endoflife.date/recommendations.md

 Release notes are critical for your end-users doing upgrades.
 If certain upgrade pathways are unsupported (such as doing 2 major upgrades at once), document the same. *Highlight breaking changes* in your release notes.

-If you have a migration guide, ensure it is linked in the release notes.
+If you have a migration guide, ensure it is linked in all the release notes.

 ## Listing releases